A separation before divorce is not the same thing as filing or serving divorce papers.

 1. Separation is beneficial when couples argue too much

-Separation is good for marriage when you and your spouse find out that spending too much time with each other is the reason for your disagreements, arguments and conflicts.
-I know I have earlier said in previous articles that healthy arguments
+A trial separation is good for marriage when you and your spouse find out that spending too much time with each other is the reason for your disagreements, arguments, and conflicts.

 3. Separation improves communication